HINKOKO/shell/permissions/README.md

-Script 7 adds execution permission to the owner, group owner and others users Script 8 sets the permissions this way:only other users have all permissions Script 9 sets permisssion mode offile hello to rwxr-x-wx
+Script 7 adds execution permission to the owner, group owner and others users Script 8 sets the permissions this way:only other users have all permissions Script 9 sets permisssion mode offile hello to rwxr-x-wx Script 10 takes permissions in mirror mode with --reference option = filereference to file desired